 Included on staff at Baptist are a number of oncology certified nurses.
 Specially trained in the care of cancer patients, they are a valuable resource for cancer patients and their families.
 They are on hand to answer questions and to help patients understand more about cancer and treatments.
 Enterostomal nurses are here to assist patients with particular needs related to ostomies.

-Online registration is available for our support groups up to three days prior to each session.
+Online registration is available with a valid email address for our support groups up to three days prior to each session.
 We reserve the right to cancel meetings due to low participation, but you will receive email notification if meetings are cancelled.
+If you do not have a valid email address, you may register by calling 601-948-6262.

 "The Positive Ones" breast cancer support group and "Walking Forward" gynecologic cancer support group are available for patients and their families.
 The groups meet periodically in the Hederman Cancer Center.
 Facilitated by professionals on staff at Baptist Cancer Services, support groups focus on helping patients learn coping skills by sharing information in a caring environment.
 Meets in the 2nd Floor Activity Room of the Hederman Cancer Center.

-Register Online for The Positive Ones and Walking Forward
+Register Online for Positive Ones and Walking Forward

 Baptist Cancer Services also facilitates a Caregiver Support Group that is open to caregivers of patients.
 This group is designed to offer the caregiver a safe place to discuss and deal with common issues encountered while providing care to those we love as they face cancer treatment or other challenging health concerns.
 This support group is exclusively for caregivers.
 Discuss some of the tough issues experienced by caregivers, and share some insights on how to deal with the everyday issues of being a caregiver.
 Meets in the 2nd Floor Activity Room of the Hederman Cancer Center.